Anti-fashion: Designers

 In addition, designers such as Ann Demeulemeester, Maison Martin Margiela and Raf Simons are all anti-fashion pioneers.
 During the 1990s, the anti-fashion movement was at its peak; more designers were willing to put themselves out there to question the idealistic beauty and traditional fashion style.
 One of the original Antwerp six Ann Demeulemeester debuted her first catwalk show in Paris in 1991, and she was famous for her asymmetry and unbalanced style.
-Maison Martin Margiela debuted his Salvation Armycollection in 1992; it was a sarcastic reaction towards the overflowing meaningless clothes in the fashion industry.
+Maison Martin Margiela debuted his Salvation Army collection in 1992; it was a sarcastic reaction towards the overflowing meaningless clothes in the fashion industry.

 Raf Simons debuted his first menswear collection in 1997 to showcase a sense of rave and the opposite example of traditional men's fashion.
 The 1990s is a continuation of the 1980s anti-fashion movement but expanded into different aspects and perspectives.